-Surface lavas and underlying shallow aquifers were quite well defined in geoelectric sections 1-4, although with variable thicknesses.
-The aquifer in section 1 was probably salty, but the other sections indicated fresh water.
-In sections 5-7, the lava thicknesses were fairly variable, and the saturated zones, while not continuous, probably contained fresh water.
-Sections 8-14 mainly indicated lava, as was expected for points near the center of the harrat.
-The lavas thicknesses were very variable, but there were also localized generally discontinuous saturated zones throughout the sections that probably contained fresh water.
-Section 15 indicated thin lavas and a more extensive freshwater saturated zone.
-In contrast, section 16 indicated thick surface lavas and an underlying salty water saturated zone.
-In section 17, the lava was not as thick, and this was probably underlain by fresher water, possibly in an aquifer that was not continuous across the section.
-Sections 18-20 showed variable lavas and localized saturated zones with fairly fresh water at various depths.
-Section 21 showed continuous surface lava overlying a thick freshwater aquifer at ~60 m depth.
-In contrast, in section 22, the lavas were thin and broken, with discontinuous saturated zones of fresh water.
-Section 23 mainly showed the effects of the surface lavas and Precambrian basement, although there were indications of a deep aquifer.
+Surface lavas and underlying shallow aquifers were quite well defined in geoelectric sections 1-4, although it has a variable thickness.
+The aquifer in section No.1 was probably salty, but the other sections indicated fresh water.
+In sections from 5 to 7, the lava thicknesses were fairly variable, and the saturated zones, although not continuous, probably contain fresh water.
+Sections from 8 to 14 mainly indicated lava, as was expected for points near the center of the Harrat.
+The lavas thicknesses were very variable, but there were also localized generally discontinuous saturated zones throughout these sections that probably contain fresh water.
+Section No.15 indicated thin lavas and a more extensive freshwater saturated zone.
+In contrast, section No.16 indicated thick lavas and underlying salty water saturated zone.
+In section No.17, the lava was not as thick, and this was probably underlain by fresher water, possibly in an aquifer that was not continuous across the section.
+Sections from 18 to 20 show variable lavas and localized saturated